roboticslab-uc3m/humasoft-yarp-devices/programs/README.md

 ### Results:

-In this experiment you can see an example of the neck movement being commanded through the joystick, using coupled control.
+In this experiment you can see an example of the neck movement being commanded through the joystick, using the application `continuousPositionSend` in coupled control mode.

 <a href="https://vimeo.com/399669993" target="_blank"><img src="https://i.vimeocdn.com/video/867802707_640.jpg"
 alt="joystick input using coupled control" width="640" border="10" /></a>